horia-apostol/investing-wizard/README.md

 ## Documentation & License

+Originally developed as a BSc graduation project by **Apostol Horia-Andrei** in 2024,
-This project originated as a bachelor’s thesis at "Alexandru Ioan Cuza" University in Iași.
+this project originated as a bachelor’s thesis at *"Alexandru Ioan Cuza" University in Iași*.

 Download full academic PDF (in Romanian): [InvestingWizard.pdf](docs/InvestingWizard.pdf)

-Licensed under the MIT License — see [`LICENSE`](LICENSE).